vbhalla/vbhalla.github.io/_posts/2019-11-19-Business_Start.md

 published: true

 ---
-Reposted Legacy Post From 2019 [here](https://internal-blog.bettercover.com/insurance-what-where-do-we-start/ "insurance link")
+Reposted 2019 from Legacy Site [here](https://internal-blog.bettercover.com/insurance-what-where-do-we-start/ "insurance link")

 So when Mr. Garg told me he wanted me to do insurance, particularly homeowners insurance…I had a think on it.
 I thought well he built an amazing mortgage company, so if he says we gotta do it I guess we gotta do it.
 Traditionally I work with tech companies on reinventing existing or pivoting into new business...so I’m used to a lot of ambiguity.
 Plus I thought: We actually ‘physically’ get insight into the home via an appraisal, so that data must be valuable in a data product.